LoopKit/loopdocs/docs/index.md

   * Read about how hard it was to get a new insulin pump (Omnipod) to work with Loop: [Insulin Pumps, Decapped chips and Software Defined Radios](https://medium.com/@ps2) written by Loop developer Pete Schwamb and [Deep dip teardown of tubeless insulin pump](https://arxiv.org/ftp/arxiv/papers/1709/1709.06026.pdf) by Sergei Skorobogatov

 The project continues to be a labor-of-love by a community of users; maintained and improved by volunteers.

+## Contribute

+Please consider submitting suggestions for updates and improvements to this documentation or the [Loop app code](index.md#information-for-coders).

+For documentation, please go to the [LoopKit/loopdocs repository Issues page](https://github.com/LoopKit/loopdocs/issues).
+Review issues that are already open.
+If your issue is open, you are welcome to add comments or vote to have the issue handled promptly.
+If your issue is new, please add it by clicking on the `New Issue` button.
+Indicate what page or pages need updating with a brief description, and we'll collaborate from there.
+(Note - you do not have to log in to github to read the Issues, but you cannot comment or add a new Issue without logging in.)

+If you do not have a github userID, but are a member of the Loop Facebook group or Loop Zulipchat, you can post a message there.
+On Facebook - make sure your post is clear that you have a comment about LoopDocs.
+In Loop Zulipchat, please use the [documentation stream, Loopdocs Issue topic](https://loop.zulipchat.com/#narrow/stream/270362-documentation/topic/Loopdocs.20Issue)

+There are over 70 pages of content and we need all the reviewers we can get to help find typos and pages that need to be updated.

 ## Information for Coders